If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Jump to navigation Jump to search

-An ugly grey box with oversized cassette-like cartridges, the Nintendo Entertainment System was specifically designed not to look like a video game console, in a desperate attempt to revive the US video game market which Atari had nearly killed in 1983.
-Debuting in the US in October 1985, the unit was marketed less as a game console and more like a toy, to the point of advertising the included toy robot peripheral that only (barely) worked with two games more heavily than the system itself.
-Fortunately, it worked out in the end, thanks in no small part to a library of great games.
+The Nintendo Entertainment System was specifically designed not to look like a video game console, in an attempt to revive the video game market in the United States.
+Initially launched in New York on October 18, 1985 and later nationwide on September 27, 1986, the unit was marketed less as a game console and more like a toy, to the point of advertising the included toy robot peripheral that only (barely) worked with two games more heavily than the system itself.

 Subcategories